 Ownership Gaps: Why Does “Hold People Accountable” Keep Failing?

-Most CEOs don’t need another reminder to “hold people accountable.”
 They need an operating system that makes accountability possible.

-Ownership gaps aren’t a character issue.
-They’re an operating design issue.
 The work is real.
 The people are capable.
-But the organization hasn’t made it obvious who owns the outcome, who has the authority to make the tradeoffs, and what “done” actually means.
+But the organization has not made it obvious who owns the outcome, who has the authority to make tradeoffs, and what “done” actually means.

-The pattern: Work has owners, outcomes don’t
+The pattern: work has owners, outcomes do not

 In most companies, ownership is assigned at the activity level.

-• “You own the project plan.”
+“You own the project plan.”

-• “You own the workstream.”
+“You own the workstream.”

-• “You own the meeting.”
+“You own the meeting.”

 But the outcome—the thing the business actually needs—stays unowned.

-That’s how you end up with a leadership team full of competent adults who are all “on it,” while the business keeps missing the same commitments.
+That is how you end up with a leadership team full of competent adults who are all “on it,” while the business keeps missing the same commitments.

 A services firm had a post-acquisition integration plan, weekly check-ins, and a dashboard that looked reassuringly green.

-Every workstream had a “lead.”
+Every workstream had a lead.
 IT owned systems.
 Ops owned process.
 Sales owned revenue.
 The integration lead owned the meeting.

-But nobody owned the outcome: value capture (what deal teams often call synergy capture).
+But nobody owned the outcome: value capture.

 By month three, the team was busy and polite.
 By month six, the timeline was quietly slipping.
-Activity stayed high.
-Accountability stayed theoretical.

-• Assign one accountable owner per value-creation outcome
+Assign one accountable owner per value-creation outcome

-• Define the metric and the date (what “done” means)
+Define the metric and the date (what “done” means)

 Why “accountability” keeps failing (even with strong leaders)

-Ownership gaps persist because they’re socially convenient.
+Ownership gaps persist because they are socially convenient.

 They let teams avoid the two things that create real accountability:

-• Tradeoffs: what we will not do
+Tradeoffs: what we will not do

-• Authority: who decides when priorities collide
+Authority: who decides when priorities collide

-So instead, organizations create a fog of shared responsibility.
 Multiple leaders are “involved.”
 Nobody is clearly accountable.
-Everyone has a reason progress is slow - and the CEO becomes the default owner of anything that crosses functions.
+Everyone has a reason progress is slow—and the CEO becomes the default owner of anything that crosses functions.

-Sometimes the fog isn’t confusion.
-It’s a lack of trust that decisions will hold.
+It is a lack of trust that decisions will hold.

 When trust is low, leaders protect themselves with ambiguity:

-• They avoid naming the real constraint.
+They avoid naming the real constraint

-• They agree in the meeting and renegotiate after.
+They agree in the meeting and renegotiate after

-• They keep ownership “shared” so nobody is exposed when the plan slips.
+They keep ownership “shared” so nobody is exposed when the plan slips

 In that environment, “accountability” turns into performance.
-Lots of updates.
-Few decisions.
-No clean owner of the outcome.

 In a growing company, the exec team could run a clean meeting.
 Updates were crisp.
 Everyone nodded.
 Decisions looked made.

-Then the real negotiation restarted—1:1s, side texts, “quick syncs.”
-Leaders didn’t fully trust that tradeoffs would be honored, so they kept options alive and protected their function.
-It looked like execution drag.
-It was really decision reversals and unowned outcomes—leakage in time and margin.
+Leaders did not fully trust that tradeoffs would be honored, so they kept options alive and protected their function.

-• One accountable owner per cross-functional outcome
+One accountable owner per cross-functional outcome

-• Explicit decision rights
+Explicit decision rights

-What it costs: the business pays in time, margin, and trust
+What it costs: time, margin, and trust

-Ownership gaps don’t just create missed deadlines.
 They create a specific kind of organizational tax.

 The visible costs

-• Projects that stall at 80–90% complete
+Projects that stall at 80–90% complete

-• Meetings that exist to “align,” not decide
+Meetings that exist to “align,” not decide

-• Escalations that feel constant and personal
+Escalations that feel constant and personal

 The hidden costs

-• High performers burn out from carrying ambiguity
+High performers burn out from carrying ambiguity

-• Teams learn that urgency is the only way to get decisions
+Teams learn that urgency is the only way to get decisions

-And underneath all of it: decision latency.
 When ownership is unclear, decisions slow down—not because people are indecisive, but because nobody has clean authority.

-Mini-case: The handoff is “fine”—until margin shows up.
+Mini-case: the handoff is “fine” until margin shows up

 In a B2B SaaS company, Sales hit bookings.
 Customer Success inherited delivery risk.
 Product got pulled into escalations.
-Everyone could explain their part.
-The handoffs were “fine.”

 But nobody could name who owned the end-to-end customer outcome once the contract was signed.

-• Assign one accountable owner for the first 90 days post-sale (end-to-end outcome)
+Assign one accountable owner for the first 90 days post-sale (end-to-end outcome)

-• Define “healthy customer” in measurable terms (adoption, time-to-value, renewal risk)
+Define “healthy customer” in measurable terms (adoption, time-to-value, renewal risk)

-• Run a weekly delta review until the handoff stops creating margin drag
+Run a weekly delta review until the handoff stops creating margin drag

 The fastest credible fix: make ownership explicit, then make it executable